Internet pornography: Usenet groups

 Usenet newsgroups provided an early way of sharing images over the narrow bandwidth available in the early 1990s.
 Because of the network restrictions of the time, images had to be encoded as ascii text and then broken into sections before being posted to the Alt.binaries of the usenet.
 These files could then be downloaded and then reassembled before being decoded back to an image.
 Automated software such as Aub (Assemble Usenet Binaries) allowed the automatic download and assembly of the images from a newsgroup.
 There was rapid growth in the number of posts in the early 1990s but image quality was restricted by the size of files that could be posted.

 This method was also used to disseminate pornographic images, which were usually scanned from adult magazines.
 This type of distribution was generally free (apart from fees for Internet access), and provided a great deal of anonymity.
 The anonymity made it safe and easy to ignore copyright restrictions, as well as protecting the identity of uploaders and downloaders.
 Around this time frame, pornography was also distributed via pornographic Bulletin Board Systems such as Rusty n Edie's.
 These BBSes could charge users for access, leading to the first commercial online pornography.

-A 1995 article written in The Georgetown Law Journal titled "Marketing Pornography on the Information Superhighway: A Survey of 917,410 Images, Description, Short Stories and Animations Downloaded 8.5 Million Times by Consumers in Over 2000 Cities in Forty Countries, Provinces and Territories" by Martin Rimm, a Carnegie Mellon University graduate student, claimed that (as of 1994) 83.5% of the images on Usenet newsgroups where images were stored were pornographic in nature.
+Martin Rimm, a Carnegie Mellon University graduate student, claimed that (as of 1994) 83.5% of the images on Usenet newsgroups where images were stored were pornographic in nature.
 Before publication, Philip Elmer-DeWitt used the research in a Time magazine article, "On a Screen Near You: Cyberporn."
 The findings were attacked by journalists and civil liberties advocates who insisted the findings were seriously flawed.
 "Rimm's implication that he might be able to determine 'the percentage of all images available on the Usenet that are pornographic on any given day' was sheer fantasy" wrote Mike Godwin in HotWired.
 The research was cited during a session of U.S. Congress.
 The student changed his name and disappeared from public view.
 Godwin recounts the episode in "Fighting a Cyberporn Panic" in his book Cyber Rights: Defending Free Speech in the Digital Age.

 The invention of the World Wide Web spurred both commercial and non-commercial distribution of pornography.
 The rise of pornography websites offering photos, video clips and streaming media including live webcam access allowed greater access to pornography.